janzuiderveld/Sketch-Simulator/README.md

 ![](https://i.ibb.co/SJxKby4/image.png)

 ## Setup
-* run `setup.sh` in your environment.
+* run `./setup.sh` in your environment.
 This will install required libraries and download model weights.

 ## Usage
 * To work a single doodle, in your desired style (see `train.py` for all avaible modifiers), run: